GoBoundless/spar/README.md

 # App Configuration

   `config.yml` defines your projects configuration for different environments.
+You may define any properties you like, which are available to your files in the app directory.

   Default project settings are defined as so: